masterpiece2014/EasyCall/README.md

 4. long press screen to set app background paper as phone wall paper.

 Anyone wants to customize this app, change the following:
-1. your phone IMEI, phone number you are going to call.
+1. your phone IMEI and the phone number you are going to call.
 2. sync app_version with database version.
+3. sync wallpaper_num in strinfs.xml with actual wallpaper number in drawable(you
+   can rename the wallpapers with Rename.java)